kitajs/docs/concepts/handling-input.md

 :::

-This code snippet showcases handling query parameters in a GET request, offering a way to filter or customize the response based on client input.
+This code snippet showcases handling query parameters in a GET request, offering a way to filter or customize the reply based on client input.

 ## Request Body (`Body` and `BodyProp`)